-- The SENCO has a degree in Education and the National SENCO Award for Special Educational Needs.
-She has over twenty-five years teaching experience in mainstream schools throughout Bedfordshire.
-She is fully briefed in the new (2015) SEND code of practice. - The Assistant SENCO is a fully qualified teacher. - The school has three Pastoral Leaders who are non-teaching members of staff.
-All have undertaken safeguarding training, and two have completed the National Programme for Leaders of Behaviour Specialist and Attendance.
-Various courses which they have undertaken are: recognising domestic abuse; drug and alcohol misuse (impact on both parents and young people); and parental mental health and its impact on the young person.
-Between them they have completed: Learning Mentors Level 3 and 4; SEAL training; Level 2 counselling; Bedford Borough training on Looked After pupils / PEP paperwork; courses on supporting families through integrated working; awareness of child abuse and neglect of young people; and are on course to pass Level 3 Diploma in working with children and young people. - There is a dedicated team of Learning Mentors all of whom are qualified to degree level.
-Training amongst the team include: disability, equality and diversity; safeguarding; first aid; developing strategies to support the learning of students with Special Educational Needs; dedicated and ongoing EAL courses; Autism awareness (including Asperger's Syndrome); Sounds-Write programme delivery; AQA Units Award co-ordination; secondary SEAL (social emotional aspects of learning) - We have a specialised and experienced Lead Behaviour Learning Mentor

-• There are good links with external agencies, Bedford Free School will always seek outside advice or support if strategies and support has been exhausted within our own setting.
+- The Acting -SENCO has a degree in English and Psychology as well as the national SENDCo qualification and is an Access Arrangement Assessor.
+She has over forty years teaching experience in mainstream schools,12 years of which have been as SENDCo in Bedfordshire.
+She is fully briefed in the SEND code of practice. - The school has a safeguarding and well-being lead who is a non-teaching member of staff.
+She has undertaken safeguarding training, and has completed the National Programme for Leaders of Behaviour Specialist and Attendance.
+Various other completed courses which have been undertaken are: recognising domestic abuse; drug and alcohol misuse (impact on both parents and young people); and parental mental health and its impact on the young person; Level 2 counselling; Bedford Borough training on Looked After pupils / PEP paperwork; courses on supporting families through integrated working; awareness of child abuse and neglect of young people. - There is a dedicated team of Learning Mentors all of whom are qualified to degree level.
+Training amongst the team include: disability, equality and diversity; safeguarding; first aid; developing strategies to support the learning of students with Special Educational Needs; dedicated and ongoing EAL courses; Autism awareness (including Asperger's Syndrome); Sounds-Write programme delivery; AQA Units Award co-ordination; secondary SEAL (social emotional aspects of learning) - We have a specialised and experienced Lead Behaviour Learning Mentor - · There are good links with external agencies, Bedford Free School will always seek outside advice or support if strategies and support has been exhausted within our own setting.